isomerpages/moe-woodgrovesec/_cca/Performing Arts/Drama.md

 #### Achievements and Highlights 2022

-International Science Drama Competition
+International Science Drama Competition (Participation)

-SYF Goes Online Showcase - 1 student’s Monologue was selected for the nationwide showcase
+SYF Goes Online Showcase:

-**

-**Achievements and Highlights 2022**

-International Science Drama Competition

-SYF Goes Online Showcase - 1 student's Monologue was selected for the nationwide showcase
+1 student’s Monologue was selected for the nationwide showcase

 ![](/images/Image%2011%20Found%20You%20-%20Our%20Award%20Winning%20Performance%20in%202019.jpeg)
 We highlighted the plight of refugees and how we should help them in the darkest of times.